j23saw/covidsim/README.md

+# CovidSim
-CovidSim: A Simple pandemic Simulator made with p5.js!
+A Simple pandemic Simulator made with p5.js!